 Student works from our 90-year-old, award-winning undergraduate programme in graphic arts and visual communication design.

 Master studies in Visual Communication, is a 2-year degree made of 120 academic credits.
 It offers an education integrated in global practices, contextually conscious research, and possible futures in visual design.
 At the intersection of design, business and technology, Aalto University provides an eclectic mix of expertise needed for progressive learning environments.
 The programme offers two tracks for MA students: Visual Narrative and Information Design.

 Visual Narratives are stories told primarily through the use of visual media.
 Stories are told using text, photography, illustration, and can be enhanced with graphics, music, and interactivity.
 They can take the forms of interactive books, graphic novels, video games, new media works, animation, picture books and designed texts.
 The common core is that they are all essentially explorations into visuals that tell stories.

 The Visual Narrative track at Aalto touches on many disciplines, and brings together a synthesis of skill sets from visual communication, writing, interactive media, film and games to focus on visualizing personal expression.
 Founded with the methodologies of design and story-telling, the track blends creative writing with the digital technologies that are transforming all narratives—in comic books and games, on film and the web—into hybrid visual media.

 The track is designed to provide a myriad of post-graduate options.
-Students might become screenwriters, storyboard artists, art directors, digital publishers, and designers of eBooks, narrative Apps, video games and other interactive media.
+Students might become screenwriters, storyboard artists, art directors, digital publishers, or concept designers for animation, video games, and other interactive media.
 Each student will emerge from the programme with their own narrative tools and a unique, self-initiated body of work, preparing them to be the storytellers of tomorrow.

 Check out our all-powerful course wheel!
 You'll see courses like Hybrid Literature, Sequential Imaging, Animation and Storytelling.
 Many relevant electives can be taken from the Media Department or other Schools in Aalto.
 The MA requires a 30-credit graduation thesis, either a practice- or research-led work that contributes significantly to the field as well as the student’s body of work.
 Apply here!